-Components of the Area Boundary collecting/storing PII (Each row refers to a grouping of databases associated with a single server) Does this component collect PII?
+Components of the Area collecting/storing PII (Each row refers to a grouping of databases associated with a single server) Does this component collect PII?
 (Yes/No) Does this component store PII?
 (Yes/No) Does this component share, receive, and/or transmit PII?
-(Yes/No) Type of PII (SSN, DOB, etc.) Reason for Collection/ Storage of PII Safeguards Provide Names of Applicable Sites hearing aid treatments 256, Server is stored in a secured environment and managed with restricted access controls Polysmith DMS (OITASHSQL001) Yes Yes Yes Sleep study information (biofeedback) Used in sleep lab for sleep studies Advanced Encryption Standard (AES) 256, Server is stored in a secured environment and managed with restricted access controls CGVAMC
+(Yes/No) Type of PII (SSN, DOB, etc.) Reason for Collection/ Storage of PII Safeguards Applicable Sites within Area (VBA, VHA, NCA, Program Office) managed with restricted access controls